 Stone flooring is a trend that is never likely to go out of fashion.
-It’s natural, beautiful and versatile structure, makes it a welcome addition to any home.
+Its natural, beautiful, and versatile structure, makes it a welcome addition to any home.
 Famed for its naturally cool composition stone flooring is also an ideal choice for warmer climates.

 A harder, dense, nonporous stone such as granite or slate will resist stains and wear and tear better than a softer more porous stone such as limestone and travertine.
-This makes granite and slate a popular choice for high traffic areas in the home, such as a kitchen, hallway or bathroom.
+This makes granite and slate a popular choice for high-traffic areas in the home, such as a kitchen, hallway, or bathroom.

-It is important to pick a quality sealant when sealing your floors to ensure to get the maximum life out of your floor.
-A low quality sealer will just seal at surface level, which will wear away faster and need reapplication more often.
+It is important to pick a quality sealant when sealing your floors to ensure you get the maximum life out of your floor.
+A low-quality sealer will just seal at surface level, which will wear away faster and need reapplication more often.

 Whereas it is possible to install a stone floor yourself, it is advisable to hire a professional as it is very labour intensive and in some cases an extremely tricky process.
-It is critical to prep the surface in which the stone will be laid on correctly, to aid the installation process and the durability of the floor.
+It is critical to prep the surface on which the stone will be laid correctly, to aid the installation process and the durability of the floor.

-Let’s look at each stone individually
+Stone Floor Types – Let’s look at each stone individually

 Granite is probably one of the most popular choices for stone flooring due to the hundreds of varieties available.
 Granite flooring is particularly popular in bathrooms and kitchens due to the fact that it can be ‘flamed’.
-Flaming creates a slip resistant texture making it the safer choice for any rooms likely to have many liquid spills.
+Flaming creates a slip-resistant texture making it the safer choice for any rooms likely to have many liquid spills.
 With Granite being a nonporous stone, you will find it lasts longer and resists spills without the need for sealant.

 Slate is another common style of stone flooring found in homes around the world.
 Like Granite it is nonporous making it durable for busy homes, however unlike granite, Slate is available in irregular shapes and geometric pieces, as well as standard tiles.
 Slate gives a lovely rustic feel to the home.
-It can be found in many colours, but more commonly dark grey, red and green.
+It can be found in many colours, but more commonly dark grey, red, and green.

 Marble is one of the softer stones as its porosity is higher than granite or slate.
 Marble stone give a lovely clean and sophisticated look to the home, but is recommended for areas of low traffic as it is easily scratched.
 As this stone is quite porous, it is recommended to regularly seal this floor to increase it durability.